asyncapi/spec/versions/next/asyncapi.md

 <a name="schemaObjectXml"></a>xml | [XML Object](#xmlObject) | This MAY be used only on properties schemas.
 It has no effect on root schemas.
 Adds Additional metadata to describe the XML representation format of this property.
 <a name="schemaObjectExternalDocs"></a>externalDocs | [External Documentation Object](#externalDocumentationObject) | Additional external documentation for this schema.
 <a name="schemaObjectExample"></a>example | Any | A free-form property to include an example of an instance for this schema.
 To represent examples that cannot naturally represented in JSON or YAML, a string value can be used to contain the example with escaping where necessary.
+<a name="schemaObjectExamples"></a>examples | [Any] | An array of free-form properties to include examples of instances for this schema.
+To represent examples that cannot naturally represented in JSON or YAML, a string value can be used to contain the example with escaping where necessary.
 <a name="schemaObjectDeprecated"></a> deprecated | `boolean` | Specifies that a schema is deprecated and SHOULD be transitioned out of usage.
 Default value is `false`.

 This object can be extended with [Specification Extensions](#specificationExtensions).